Skip to contents

 Recent Decade vs Pre-Warming Reference

 The recent decade was 1.6 to 1.8 °C warmer than the pre-warming reference for annual mean, daytime maximum, and overnight minimum, with both window and trend p-values below 0.001.
 Vapour pressure deficit is up significantly on both tests.
-Annual precipitation was about 6 to 7 % lower in the recent decade — and unlike the FWCP Peace just to the north, the long-term Mann-Kendall trend test does confirm a steady year-on-year decline (trend p ≈ 0.02).
+Annual precipitation was about 6 to 7 % lower in the recent decade, and the long-term Mann-Kendall trend test confirms a steady year-on-year decline (trend p ≈ 0.02).
 Soil moisture is roughly flat.
 Relative humidity shows a small significant decline.

 cmp <- cd::cd_compare(ts) # defaults: 2015–2025 vs 1951–1980, Welch t-test